The Edwardian Country House: Synopsis

 In the series the Olliff-Cooper family are given the identities of turn-of-the-century aristocrats and housed in Manderston, an opulent Scottish country house, where they live for three months in the Edwardian style.
 Mr. and Dr Olliff-Cooper become Sir John Olliff-Cooper and Lady Olliff-Cooper.

 Interest and conflict is provided by the 15 servants, portrayed by individuals from several paths of life.
 Chief among these was Hugh Edgar, an architect from Surrey, who was cast in the role of the butler.

 Participants received instruction and a set of rules by which they were expected to abide for the duration of the experiment.
 Most of the "upstairs" participants enjoy their time in the house, which is meant to represent the years 1905–1914.
 Those "below stairs" have a different experience; for those in the lowest ranks, particularly the successive scullery maids, life appears to be intolerable.

+Development

+According to Dru Sefton writing for the Current, for the American release, PBS renamed Edwardian Country House "so that Americans wouldn’t wonder who Edward was".
+The show was also re-edited to focus on the servants the American viewers were expected to find more interesting, like the French chief, and some historical commentary was replaced with more general remarks about British history and society.